Opcodes of the Hermes virtual machine

 Arg1 is the destination.

-Arg4 is the index in the object key buffer table.
+Arg2 is the index in the object shape table.

-Arg5 is the index in the object val buffer table.
+Arg3 is the offset in the object val buffer table.

 Create a new empty Object with the specified parent.
 If the parent is